BROWNBOY047/Unilingo/README.md

 ## 👨‍💻 Author

 **Muhammad Umer**
-- Building expertise in AI/LLMs + Cybersecurity
+- Building expertise in AI/LLMs
 - This project is part of a 5-project LLM portfolio

 ---